Stefanos Tsitsipas: Tsitsipas vs. Zverev

 Stefanos Tsitsipas and Alexander Zverev have faced each other 16 times since 2018, with Tsitsipas leading the rivalry 10–6.
-They are considered two of the best of their generation.
+Alongside Daniil Medvedev, they are considered the best of their generation.
 They have competed in five three-set matches, with Tsitsipas winning three of them, but Zverev won their most memorable three-set match, that being an epic at the 2021 Cincinnati Masters semifinal, in which Zverev prevailed.
 Tsitsipas won their only Grand Slam match to date, in the 2021 French Open semifinals, winning in a five-set marathon match.

 Personal life

 Tsitsipas studied at an English-language school in his youth.
-He can speak English, Greek, and Russian.
+He can speak English, Greek and Russian.
 He is a supporter of Greek football club AEK Athens.
-Tsitsipas's hobbies include vlogging.
+Tsitsipas' hobbies include vlogging.
 He hosts his own YouTube channel where he posts videos of his travels.
-He had been in a relationship with fellow tennis player Paula Badosa from May 2023 until May 2024, when they announced on Instagram in May 2024 that they had amicably parted ways, however, they got back together three weeks later.
-In July 2025 it was reported that they had split up.
+He was in a relationship with fellow tennis player Paula Badosa from May 2023 until May 2024, when they announced on Instagram they had amicably parted ways; the pair reconciled three weeks later.
+In similar fashion to the coaching relationship with his father, Tsitsipas' and Badosa's relationship ultimately ended acrimoniously.

 Tsitsipas credits his mother's twin sister, who was also a professional tennis player in the Soviet Union, with financial support so that he could be accompanied by his father and compete as a junior player.
 His maternal grandfather Sergei Salnikov was an Olympic gold medal-winning member of the Soviet national football team and a former manager of FC Spartak Moscow.

 During a Futures tournament in Crete, Tsitsipas nearly drowned while swimming at sea on an off-day.
 After a current carried him away from the shore, his father noticed what had happened and helped save his life.
 He attributes his confident approach of "[feeling] absolutely zero fear on the court" to the perspective he gained from this experience.

 He is a Greek Orthodox Christian.

 Tsitsipas has expressed interest in promoting the sport of tennis in Greece, where he has said "tennis is not very popular."
 After his finals appearance at the 2018 Barcelona Open, he noted that his success was helping him achieve this goal.
 Of his performance and the attention it received, he stated, "Many people were talking about [the final] and I had plenty of interviews that I did on big channels in Greece for big media centres.
 It got people's attention...
 It makes me motivated to do even better in the future, and become even more popular...
 I hope to inspire more people to play tennis in Greece."

 Career statistics

 Grand Slam tournament performance timeline

-Current through the 2025 US Open.
+Current through the 2026 US Open.